Alain Ngalani

-Pierre Alain Ngalani (born July 7, 1977) is a Cameroonian-born Hong Konger mixed martial artist and Muay Thai kickboxer currently signed to ONE Championship, where he competes in the Heavyweight division.
-He is a four-time Muay Thai World Champion.
+Alain Ngalani (born July 7, 1975) is a Cameroonian-born Hong Konger retired mixed martial artist and Muay Thai kickboxer who most recently fought for ONE Championship, where he competed in the Heavyweight division.

 Biography and career

 Ngalani started learning Judo at the age of six, following his brothers.
 He started showing ability early, winning back-to-back junior tournaments in Cameroon and all over Africa.
 He was influenced by his mother, who loved the sport and wanted her boys to learn discipline and focus their energy positively.
-As a youth he cut down his judo training in order to study other styles such as Karate (Shotokan, Koshiki and Kyokushin), Kickboxing, Savate, Sanda and Muay Thai.
-Later he picked up other disciplines like boxing, jiu-jitsu and wrestling in preparation for fighting in MMA competitions.
+As a youth he cut down his judo training in order to study other styles such as Karate (Shotokan, Koshiki and Kyokushin), Boxing, Savate, Sanda and Muay Thai.
+Later he picked up other disciplines like Brazilian Jiu-Jitsu and Wrestling in preparation for fighting in MMA competitions.
 In addition to martial arts, he worked as a bodyguard for VIPs and high-profile personalities in Côte d'Ivoire before immigrating to Hong Kong in 2001.